AdeolaAkinboade/Covid-19-Data-Exploration-Project/README.md

 How this analysis will be conducted :

-The use of Microsoft SQL server to query the necessary Covid-19 data we'd like to investigate Cleaning the data by craeting new columns with grouped data split for more accessiblity and further analysis
+The use of Microsoft SQL server to query the necessary Covid-19 data we'd like to investigate Cleaning the data by craeting new columns with grouped data split for more accessiblity and further analysis.
+The database used is information obtained from 'Our World Data'.
+Conversion of the SQL data fro the MS SQL server to Excel,for Tableau usablity Tableau for the dashboard and visualizations

 SQL queries used in the project include: